gethomepage/homepage/docs/widgets/services/headscale.md

 Learn more about [Headscale](https://headscale.net/).

-You will need to generate an API access token from the [command line](https://headscale.net/ref/remote-cli/) using `headscale apikeys create` command.
+You will need to generate an API access token from the [command line](https://headscale.net/ref/remote-cli/#create-an-api-key) using `headscale apikeys create` command.

 To find your node ID, you can use `headscale nodes list` command.

-Allowed fields: `["name", "address", "last_seen", "online"]`.
+Allowed fields: `["name", "address", "last_seen", "status"]`.

 ```yaml
 widget: